es9156967/Homework-Assignment-One/README.md

 # Homework-Assingment-One
 Homework for HTML/CSS.
-This project includes a short a portfolio front page that includes an profile pic and a short description of what I'm about.
+This project includes a mock up portfolio, static form and a short about me section.
+This was a project developed to help me better understand the basic structure of HTML AND CSS.